All About Parliament

 Thus proposals have ranged around the following issues:-

-- The proportion elected and the proportion appointed with the balance depending on the different view about democratic legitimacy of elected members and the expertise and political independence of elected members.
+- The proportion elected and the proportion appointed.
+There have been different views about how to balance the democratic legitimacy of elected members and the expertise and political independence of appointed members.

 - The method of election.
 It is generally accepted that there should not be a majority for any political party and so some form of proportional representation elections would be required.
-Many proposals suggest elections on a regional basis and the discussion started by the Scottish referendum raises the question as to whether a replacement House should represent the four nations of the UK.
+Many proposals suggest elections on a regional basis or whether a replacement House should represent the four nations of the UK.

 - The method of appointment.
 In particular, whether the political parties should still nominate or whether the process should be entirely independent.